-Mathematics for Machine Technology I IAI: None
+APT 190 - Mathematics for Machine Technology I (3 credits)

 The Mathematics for Machine Technology I course covers whole numbers, fractions, decimals, fractions, powers and roots, and percents.
-English and metric units of measure are used with precision measuring equipment, and formulas and equations with metalworking related subjects.
+English and metric units of measure are used with precision measuring equipment, and formulas and equations, with metal working related subjects.
 Related metalworking subjects are also covered.
-Prerequisite: None the student to interpret various types of three-view drawings, how to read tolerance information, and how to interpret dual system dimensioning and tolerances.
-Includes the metric system of dimensioning and ISO symbols which includes a comprehensive study of the application of geometric dimensioning and tolerancing techniques.
-This will use the ANSI/ASME Y10.5-M standards.